 A group of cut flowers should be the same colour and species unless otherwise indicated.
 Choose flowers that are not damaged, too old, fading, wilting, or starting to curl at the edges.
 Do not enter flowers which close at night or wilt quickly i.e., oxalis, oleander, etc. Where a single bloom is called for it is better to disbud.
 Although grooming is allowed, it should not be obvious as points will be lost.
-The stewards reserve the right to reject any entries which are sub-standard or are not according to schedule.
+The stewards reserve the right to reject any entries which are sub-standard or are in compliance with instructions provided.